zarino/zarino.co.uk/posts/2014-02-06-teaching-everyone-to-hack.md

 ![Johnny Lee-Miller and Angelina Jolie in the deliciously cheesy 1995 film Hackers](/media/hackers-film.jpg)

 In programmer circles, there’s a muddy distinction between the words “programmer”, “coder”, and “hacker”.
 Hacker is particularly interesting.
-These days people associate it with shady Ukranians who break into government IT systems.
+These days people associate it with shady Ukrainians who break into government IT systems.
 But that’s a neologism.
 The [original meaning](http://www.jargon.net/jargonfile/h/hacker.html) was more benevolent[^1]:

 > **hacker** /ˈhækər/ *n.* A person who enjoys exploring the details of programmable systems and how to stretch their capabilities, as opposed to most users, who prefer to learn only the minimum necessary. […] One who enjoys the intellectual challenge of creatively overcoming or circumventing limitations.

 Hacking is about working around limitations.
-Technical knowledge plays a part here, but they key skill isn't knowing *how* to program, it’s knowing *when* to program.
+Technical knowledge plays a part here, but the key skill isn't knowing *how* to program, it’s knowing *when* to program.
 If we’re to teach kids programming, *that’s* the reason why.

 [![Kids programming at a Codejam - image by Alan O'Donohoe](/media/kids-codejam.jpg)](https://twitter.com/teknoteacher/status/385783623519334400)